AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
-### 12.7.2 Class DbgBoxing ###  {#alib_boxing_more_debug_dbgboxing}
+### 12.7.2 Namespace alib::boxing::debug ###  {#alib_boxing_more_debug_dbgboxing}
-Instead of using the methods and objects listed above, struct \alib{boxing;DbgBoxing} provides a more handy alternative at the moment that module \alib_basecamp is included in the \alibdist.
+Instead of using the methods and objects listed above, namespace \alib{boxing::debug} provides a more handy alternative at the moment that module \alib_format is included in the \alibbuild.
-The class then offers additional static interface methods that collect and format various sorts of information.
+The namespace then offers additional functions that collect and format various sorts of information.

-For details, please consult the type's \alib{boxing;DbgBoxing;reference documentation}.
+For details, please consult the namespaces \alib{boxing;debug;reference documentation}.
 In this Programmer's Manual, we just want to provide some sample invocations.

-\note
-  A prerequisite for the following samples to compile is the inclusion of header file
-  \alibheader{boxing/dbgboxing.hpp}.

 #### Showing The Mapped Type: ####
-If a programmer is unsure, which mapped type results from boxing, all that is needed to do is to pass a "sample box" to method \alib{boxing::DbgBoxing;TypeName}:
+If a programmer is unsure, which mapped type results from boxing, all that is needed to do is to pass a "sample box" to function \alib{boxing::debug;TypeName}:

 \snippet "DOX_BOXING.cpp"                    DOX_BOXING_DEBUG_TYPENNAME
 \verbinclude "DOX_BOXING_DEBUG_TYPENAME.txt"

 #### Detailed Info On Boxable And Corresponding Mapped Type: ####
-A next, quite powerful method is \alib{boxing::DbgBoxing;TypeInfo}.
+A next, quite powerful function is \alib{boxing::debug;TypeInfo}.
 It provides all information on a boxable type \p{TBoxable} and its a mapped type.<br>
 The boxable type needs to be provided as a template parameter \p{TBoxable}.
-If it is not default constructible, a corresponding the sample box has to be provided as well.
+If it is not default-constructible, a corresponding the sample box has to be provided as well.
 To stay with sample above, to get information for mapped type \c char[], one possible \p{TBoxable}
 is \ref alib::String "alib::String".
 With that, the invocation looks like this: